How to sell your art online

 Eventually, you may even look to offer your services in addition to finished products from your own site.
 Artist Akvilė Les, for example, uses her Wix store to attract B2B clients for both her consulting services and ready-made artwork.

-How to price your artwork for sale
+04. Price your artwork for sale

 Correctly pricing the artwork you sell is important for the success of your business and for your own peace of mind.
 The trickiest part is landing on a price that attracts sales but doesn’t undervalue your work.
 This step will likely take some experimentation, research, and analysis.